 Supplier Outside of a Usual Trading Area

 Companies doing business overseas need to provide a letter of guarantee to the suppliers.
-By doing this, they show their interest and commitment to pay for the product.
-Sometimes the suppliers incur certain additional cost in supplying the goods outside the country.
+They show their interest and commitment to pay for the product by doing this.
+Sometimes the suppliers incur certain additional costs in supplying the goods outside the country.
 They need the guarantee that they will receive payment even if the customer fails to pay.

-The customer requests for the letter of guarantee from the bank when the supplier asks for one or when there is uncertainty in customers’ ability to pay.
+The customer requests for a letter of guarantee from the bank when the supplier asks for one or when there is uncertainty in the customer’s ability to pay.
 The bank follows the following process:

 Examination and Issue